 You or someone you know may have heard about genetic testing.
 Maybe you are preparing to get genetic testing done and are wondering what to expect.
 Rest assured, it’s a fairly straightforward process, and we’ve spoken to some experts who break it all down for you.
 Read on to learn about who should get tested, how the process works, and other important information about genetic testing.

-Certain factors like what type of cancer you were diagnosed with, family history, age and personal medical history are extremely important in determining whether or not you should need genetic testing.
+Certain factors like your personal cancer diagnosis, family history, age and personal medical history are extremely important in determining whether you need genetic testing.

-Julie Solimine, MGC, CGC of Mercy Medical Center in Baltimore says, “In general, the cases that are the best candidates for genetic testing, are:
+Julie Solimine, MGC, CGC of Mercy Medical Center in Baltimore says that the best candidates for genetic testing include:

-- For example: breast, colon, or uterine cancer diagnosed under the age of 50
+- Such as breast, colon, or uterine cancer diagnosed under the age of 50

 - Individuals with more than one primary cancer diagnosis in their lifetime

-- For example: bilateral breast cancer, or a diagnosis of both colon and uterine cancer in the same person
+- Such as bilateral breast cancer, or a diagnosis of both colon and uterine cancer in the same person

 - Individuals with a family history of multiple diagnoses of the same cancer type, especially if early onset

-- Ovarian cancer, male breast cancer, or pancreatic cancer diagnosed at any age
+- Individuals diagnosed with ovarian cancer, male breast cancer, or pancreatic cancer at any age

 Once you’ve identified an individual or family who would benefit from genetic testing, how do you know to test?
 Do you test everyone?
 Here’s what certified genetic counselor Angela Brickle says:

 “We typically recommend that an individual who has been affected by a particular suspicious cancer or the youngest person who has been diagnosed in the family get tested.

 That’s simply because they would be the most likely candidates to find something helpful rather than testing someone in the family who hadn’t had cancer.”Angela Brickle